VIC.GOV.AU | Policy and Advisory Library

 Principals and school council presidents may use the video:

-- for the induction of new school members.
+• for the induction of new school council members.

 Induction for new members

-All new members to school council will benefit from a supportive and encouraging induction to fulfil the duties of a school councillor.
+All new members to school council will benefit from a supportive and encouraging induction to fulfil their duties.

-Principals are encouraged to send a welcome letter to new members of school council.
-A sample letter can be found in the Resources tab of this policy.
+Principals are encouraged to send a welcome letter to new and returning members of school council which includes key documents and important information about roles and obligations.
+Sample letters can be found in the Resources tab of this policy.

 Below is a list of supports new members may require.